-A common question amongst Minecraft server administrators is whether WorldGuard, or a similar protection plugin, will work on modded platforms such as Forge or Fabric.
-If you look around or go searching for alternatives, you’ll quickly find that very few exist and the ones that do are very limited in features.
+A common question amongst Minecraft server administrators is whether WorldGuard, or a similar protection plugin, will work on modded platforms such as Forge, NeoForge or Fabric.
+If you look around or go searching for alternatives, you’ll quickly find that very few exist and the ones that do are very limited in what they can actually do.
 While server plugin frameworks such as Paper or Spigot have many options available, this isn’t the case for modded platforms.
-Due to the way modded platforms like Forge and Fabric work compared to ones like Paper and Spigot, it’s nearly impossible for a protection mod to provide the same level of compatibility and functionality.
+Due to the way modded platforms work compared to server-only ones like Paper and Spigot, it’s nearly impossible for a protection mod to provide the same level of compatibility and functionality.
 In this article I’ll explain why, and what would have to change to make it possible.

-Why can’t WorldGuard work on Forge?
+Why can’t WorldGuard work on modded platforms?

-To understand why WorldGuard won’t work on Forge, we need to first cover why it can work on Paper, or the Bukkit API which Paper is built on.
+To understand why WorldGuard won’t work on modded platforms like Forge, NeoForge, or Fabric, we need to first cover why it can work on Paper, or the Bukkit API which Paper is built on.

 Why do they work on Paper?